 This course is the first in the 3-course NLA series.
 It is suggested that learners complete these 3 courses in sequence.

 This NLA Level 1 Course describes the linguistics of echolalia in language development, starting with the use of large units of meaning known as language gestalts.
 It compares the gestalt language processing of neurotypical children with that of autistic children.
 It reviews research on the communicative use of echolalia, and addresses the differences between autistic echolalia in the past and in the present.

-This course discusses the natural stages of language development from Stage 1 (communicative echolalia) to Stages 4-6 (self-generated grammar) in individuals who are gestalt language processors, and focuses on supporting children with ASD as they move through the stages.
-Described will be a protocol for assessing spontaneous language in autism, determining the stages of language development, and deriving appropriate language development goals.
+This course discusses the natural stages of language development from Stage 1 (communicative echolalia) to Stages 4-6 (self-generated grammar) in individuals who are gestalt language processors, and focuses on supporting autistic children as they move through the stages.
+Described will be a protocol for assessing spontaneous language in autistic children, determining the stages of language development, and deriving appropriate language development goals.

 The presenter of this course is also the author of the text, "Natural Language Acquisition on the Autism Spectrum: The Journey from Echolalia to Self-Generated Language" that is mentioned as part of this course.
 The presenter does not benefit financially from the sale of this book, however, the non-profit center, Communication Development Center (CDC), for which the presenter is founder and director, does receive royalties.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Knowing the steps of language acquisition for gestalt language processors and steps to take in assessment (collecting a language sample, determining the sources and meaning of gestalts, and identifying the stages of language acquisition for each utterance) will be beneficial in my daily practice as an SLP.
 And I appreciate that I can review the presentation as needed."
 G.G.
 (Jan.
 2023)